 Short for Layer 2 Tunnel Protocol is the second most popular VPN protocol — it’s also a built-in application in most modern operating systems — and an interesting one.

-By itself, it has no encryption, so it’s not secure where the IPsec — or IP security — portion comes into play to provide encryption.
+It has no encryption by default, so it’s not secure where the IPsec — or IP security — portion comes into play to provide encryption.
 Therefore, this protocol is rigid in port use and can be blocked by a third party.

 The point is L2PT/IPsec is great when it works.
 And it does in most cases, which ultimately depends on whether the local network of the remote device allows it to pass through.